LLNL/Silo/docs/Chapter2-Section0.md

   This affect is less significant for larger files.
   It is also likely to have some negative but as yet to be investigated effect on I/O performance

-  Calling `DBSetFriendlyHDF5Names()` with a value of two ('2') will foregoe the creation of soft links and instead write the actual dataset data where those links would have been created (e. g. the current working directory of the Silo file).
+  Calling `DBSetFriendlyHDF5Names()` with a value of two ('2') will foregoe the creation of soft links and instead write the actual dataset data where those links would have been created (e.g. the current working directory of the Silo file).
   This may be important for files consisting of a large number of objects as it eliminates the creation of the /.silo group and subsequent very large number of dataset objects in that one group.

-  In versions of Silo 4.
-  8 and newer, the default behavior of the Silo library is to use mode '2', that is to create the datasets themselves there the links would have otherwise been created.
+  In versions of Silo 4.8 and newer, the default behavior of the Silo library is to use mode '2', that is to create the datasets themselves there the links would have otherwise been created.

   Notes: